Apr 22, 2021

 Seeing an upward trend in the number of sites linking to you over time is a good thing.
 But, remember it’s not just the quantity of backlinks that matter, but it’s the quality and relevance of these links too.
 The more authoritative and relevant sites that link to you, the better.

 There are a ton of different webmaster tools that’ll help you monitor your backlinks.
 One of the most frequently used is Ahrefs.
 This tool will give you a detailed breakdown of the number of sites linking to you, the quality of these sites, the number of referring domains, and a lot more.
 It is a premium tool, but the data you’ll gain will be invaluable.

 If you’re looking for a free option, then SEO Profiler might be a good fit.
 Simply create an account, and you’ll be able to get a detailed backlink report on a sitewide and per-page basis.

 Usually, your website is crawled by how often you publish new content.
 But, there is a workaround that’ll get your content immediately indexed by Google.

 Open up Google Search Console, navigate to Crawl, and click on Fetch as Google.
 Input the URL of the post you’ve just published or updated and click on FETCH.

 Next, click on Request Indexing, and your new URL will be indexed by Google.
 Sometimes this won’t happen instantly, but it’ll be much faster than waiting for Google to crawl your website.

 Depending on your niche, ranking on the top page of Google for the main keywords can be difficult.
 Many of them are already conquered by veteran pages with content that’s been working perfectly for a long time.
 Not to mention a big profile of backlinks assisting them.

 Then use webmaster tools such as KWFinder to get a rough estimation of the difficulty and search volume.
 Make a list of options that could bring the most potential and publish your post while applying all the above-mentioned WordPress SEO tips.
-This will bring a consistent stream of targeted traffic towards your website.
+This will bring a consistent stream of targeted traffic to your website.